 7. Honopu Ridge Trail

-The Honopu Ridge Trail is an approximately 5-mile roundtrip out and back hike with views of Honopu Valley and a portion of the Na Pali Coastline.
+The Honopu Ridge Trail is an approximately 5-mile roundtrip out-and-back hike with views of Honopu Valley and a portion of the Na Pali Coastline.
 This trail is challenging because it isn’t officially maintained.
 Even though it is not maintained formally, it does have one of the best views and is one of the top-rated hikes on Kauai.

 8. Hanakapiai Beach